greco-project/pvcompare/docs/pv_feedin.rst

-In order to model the dependencies of AOI, temperature and spectrum of the cpv module, the model follows an approach of `[Gerstmeier, 2011] <https://www.researchgate.net/publication/234976094_Validation_of_the_PVSyst_Performance_Model_for_the_Concentrix_CPV_Technology>`_
-Previously implemented for CPV in PVSYST.
+In order to model the dependencies of AOI, temperature and spectrum of the cpv module, the model follows an approach of `[Gerstmeier, 2011] <https://www.researchgate.net/publication/234976094_Validation_of_the_PVSyst_Performance_Model_for_the_Concentrix_CPV_Technology>`_ previously implemented for CPV in PVSYST.
 The approach uses the single diode model and adds so called "utilization factors" to the output power to account losses due to spectral and lens temperature variations.